How Colleges Figure Cost of Attendance

 How the COA Drives Your Financial Aid

-The college subtracts your Expected Family Contribution from the COA to calculate your need for financial aid.
-The higher the COA, the more aid you will be eligible for.
+Colleges subtract your Expected Family Contribution (EFC) from the their COA to calculate your need for financial aid.
+The higher the college's COA, the more aid you might be eligible for.
+Your EFC is a number determined by the information you provide on your financial aid forms.

 Colleges create several official COAs that reflect differences in living costs (on-campus, off-campus, or at home) and in-state and out-of-state tuition.
 Your actual cost to attend might be more than the official COA depending on your major, participation in extracurricular activities, and travel expenses.